grahampugh/grahampugh.github.io/_posts/2018-03-26-reinstall-macos-from-system-volume.md

 ### installinstallmacos.py

 Greg Neagle posted a script named [installinstallmacos.py][3] which makes obtaining `Install macOS High Sierra.app` even simpler than via the Mac App Store.
-It is *not quite* non-interactive, because you have to choose which version of the app to download.
+It is *not quite* non-interactive, because you have to choose which version of the app to download, but this can be circumvented - see below.

 As detailed in [another blog post by Rich Trouton][4], all that is required to obtain the `Install macOS High Sierra.app` in a disk image is the following command, which requires root privileges: